-- a.
-Selection and contracting process.
+- Selection and contracting process.

-- b.
-Professional classification.
+- Professional classification.

-- c.
-Training.
+- Training.

-- d.
-Professional promotion.
+- Professional promotion.

-- e.
-Working conditions, including the salary audit between women and men.
+- Working conditions, including the salary audit between women and men.

-- f.
-Co-responsible exercise of the rights of personal, family and work life.
+- Co-responsible exercise of the rights of personal, family and work life.

-- g.
-Under-representation of women.
+- Underrepresentation of women.

-- h.
-Remuneration.
+- Remuneration.

-- i.
-Prevention of sexual harassment and because of sex.
+- Prevention of sexual harassment and because of sex.